Yavapai Supergroup: History of investigation

 The beds belonging to the unit were first named as the "Arizonian" by W.P.
 Blake in 1899.
 They were subsequently formally named as the Yavapai Schist by Thomas Jaggar and Charles Palache in 1905.
 Jaggar and Palache recognized that the unit showed a great diversity of rock types and degree of metamorphism but was mostly metasedimentary rock.
 They estimated its maximum thickness at about 7000 ft.
 E.D.
-Wilson investigated theunit again in 1939, raising it to group rank, dividing it into the Yaeger greenstone, Red Rock Rhyolite, and Alder sedimentary series.
+Wilson investigated the unit again in 1939, raising it to group rank, dividing it into the Yaeger greenstone, Red Rock Rhyolite, and Alder sedimentary series.
 Wilson also recognized that the beds had been seriously deformed during the early Proterozoic and named this episode the Mazatzal orogeny.

 C.A Anderson and various coinvestigators studied the unit between 1955 and 1971, ultimately defining it as a chronostratigraphic unit (the Yavapai Series) representing the interval of time in which the Ash Creek Group and Big Bug Group were deposited.
 Other researchers have defined the Yavapai Supergroup as a lithostratigraphic unit.